flodlc/sx-machine/README.md

 ## Themebox

 ### themebox is a lightweight (1kb compressed) library that provides tools for theming.

+Here are some reasons implementing the SX property in library from scratch :
+- Fully typed with theme autocompletion
+- Style caching for better performances
+- Other libraries often come with High level components.
+   Themeboxe comes with the Box component, the sx property and nothing more.

 Unlike other libraries implementing the sx property, themebox is fully typed.
 Here is an exemple